sleslein/chi-js-design-system-talk/presentation-v2.md

 Narrative:  This story begins with a self aware understanding that I am not a designer.
 I was working on web related side project for a church thing.
 I slapped the key board and started building a thing.
 I got to a decent point... looked at what I had and was like.... wow.... this does not look real good.

-Around that time, an ebook by Adam Wathan (the creator of TailwindCSS) had been mentioned on multiple podcasts.
-The book is called "Refactoring UI and promised to be a "design for developers" book.
-Well, in my moment of design humilitation....
-I mean humility I decided to drop the $150 on the book.
-I know that it seems like a lot of money.... but I can say without hesitation, it totally delievers.
-If your a developer who wants to get a better sense of how to do design... buy this book!

-To this day, I can remember the moment that this book said something that struck be right between the eyes!

 -->
 <!-- _class: lead -->
 # I am **NOT** a designer!